 - Certificate of Resumption: $100 – to resume filing after an excuse.

-In many cases, it’s cheaper either to file the $75 cancellation when you’re truly done or simply keep up with the $85 annual report rather than let the LLC lapse and pay revival + penalties later.
+In many cases, it’s cheaper either to file the $75 cancellation when you’re truly done or simply keep up with the$85 annual report rather than let the LLC lapse and pay revival + penalties later.

-Penalties and late fees
+Penalties and Late Fees

-Key penalty amounts:
+Key penalty amounts (Maine law):

-- Late annual report penalty: $50, on top of the regular annual report fee.
+- Late annual report penalty: $50, in addition to the regular annual report fee.
+(Title 31, §1680).

 Form Your Maine LLC with Northwest’s Compliance-First Support